georgelinu/PD-Patient/README.md

 # PD-Patient
-Web application for Parkinson’s disease users
+Web application for Parkinson’s disease users using Authentication services